alphagov/govuk-prototype-kit/docs/deploying.md

 ```
 heroku config:set USE_AUTH=false
 ```
-If you have more than one remote you'll need to add a flag `-r 'remote_name'` to specifiy which remote to set.
+If you have more than one remote you'll need to add a flag to specifiy which remote to set.

 ```
-heroku config:set PASSWORD=password_here -r dev
+heroku config:set PASSWORD=password_here -r remotename_here
 ```

 ### 4) Deploy changes